babelfish-for-postgresql/babelfish_project_website/_usage/query_planning.md

 GO
 ```

-For example, the following command sequence returns an estimated cost to execute the SELECT statement and then turns off query planning:
+In the following example, SET BABELFISH_SHOWPLAN_ALL ON instructs the server to display the query plan for the SELECT statement that follows.
+SET BABELFISH_SHOWPLAN_ALL OFF then stops the server from displaying the plan for any subsequent queries:

 ```
 SET BABELFISH_SHOWPLAN_ALL ON